Maikel Garcia Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in MLB.
+- The Phillies pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Phillies' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.